brootware/staging.github.io/_posts/2022-02-15-fixing-virtualbox-lag-on-macos-monterey.md

 ## Why it happens

 There are no official statements from virtual box addressing the problem directly.
-Only bits and pieces of information around the community forums and blogs provide a clue and [lack of support for retina 4k display](https://forums.virtualbox.org/viewtopic.php?f=8&t=90446).
+Only bits and pieces of information around the community forums and blogs provide a clue on [lack of support for retina 4k display](https://forums.virtualbox.org/viewtopic.php?f=8&t=90446).

 ## How to resolve